nvaccess/nvda/projectDocs/translating/readme.md

 You can send an email to the translation mailing list to find out the correct person.

-If your language is no longer maintained, you can request to be the new maintainer for the language.
+If your language is no longer maintained, you can request to be the new maintainer for the language via the [NVDA translations mailing list](https://groups.io/g/nvda-translations).

 ## Files to be Localized
 These files are listed in order of importance.